1.3. Alias#

 gacpm() { git add -A && git commit -m "$1" && git push origin main }

-, and pushes to the main branch of the origin remote repository.
-Use likegacpm "update README.md"
+gacpmadds all files, commits with the message$1, and pushes to the main branch of the origin remote repository.
+Use likegacpm "update README.md".

 For example, you can define a function to make a new repository with just one command.